amper5and/node-google-voice/readme.md

 ## Schedule calls and SMS's
 Calls and SMSs can be scheduled to take place in the future.
-The GV.Client instance contains a 'schedule' object that is populated with event details when events are scheduled successfully.
+The GV.Client instance contains a `schedule` object that is populated with event details when events are scheduled successfully.
 After the events execute (i.e a call is made or an SMS is sent), that event wil be removed from the schedule object.
 The key of each event in the schedule object is the ISO String representation of the Date of the event.
-So, for the example events below, set to take place on 12/25/2011 at 8:00 AM, the schedule Object will contain an object with the name '2011-12-25T13:00:00.000Z':
+So, for the example events below, set to take place on 12/25/2011 at 8:00 AM, the `schedule` Object will contain an object with the name `2011-12-25T13:00:00.000Z`:

-voiceClient.schedule['2011-12-25T13:00:00.000Z'] will contain at least the following properties:
+`voiceClient.schedule['2011-12-25T13:00:00.000Z']` will contain at least the following properties:

-* **type** (String): will be either 'call' or 'sms' indicating the event type
+* `type` (String): will be either 'call' or 'sms' indicating the event type
-* **timer** (timeoutId): the timer object (http://nodejs.org/docs/v0.4.7/api/timers.html) created by setTimeout()
+* `timer` (timeoutId): the timer object (http://nodejs.org/docs/v0.4.7/api/timers.html) created by setTimeout()

-The other properties of voiceClient.schedule[ISOdateString] will be event-specific items such as outgoingNumber, forwardingNumber, text, etc...
+The other properties of `voiceClient.schedule[ISOdateString]` will be event-specific items such as `outgoingNumber`, `forwardingNumber`, `text`, etc...

-Events are scheduled with
+Events are scheduled with `voiceClient.scheduler(type,date,...,eventCallback,scheduleCallback)` where

-	voiceClient.scheduler(type,date,...,eventCallback,scheduleCallback)

-where

-* **type** (String) is either 'sms' or 'call'
+* `type` (String) is either 'sms' or 'call'
-* **date** (Array or Date) is the time of the event.
+* `date` (Array or Date) is the time of the event.
 Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR (24-hr format),MINUTE] or with a Date object.
-* **...** represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
+* `...` represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
-* **eventCallback** (Function) is of the form function(body,response), where body and response are the same Objects as described earlier in the INTRO.
+* `eventCallback` (Function) is of the form function(body,response), where body and response are the same Objects as described earlier in the INTRO.
   This callback is called AT THE TIME OF THE EVENT.
-* **scheduleCallback** (Function) is of the form function(schedulingID, scheduledEvent), where
+* `scheduleCallback` (Function) is of the form function(schedulingID, scheduledEvent), where
-    * **schedulingID** (String) is the ISO string representation of the date of the event.
+    * `schedulingID` (String) is the ISO string representation of the date of the event.
-    * **sheduledEvent** (Object) is the event object from voiceClient.schedule corresponding to the scheduled event.
+    * `sheduledEvent` (Object) is the event object from voiceClient.schedule corresponding to the scheduled event.
   This callback is called after the event has been succesfully SCHEDULED.

 NOTE: If the date & time of an event is before the current system time, the event will not be scheduled.
 The scheduing request will fail silently.